 Scholarly Commons Citation

 Gostin, Lawrence O. and Garcia, Kelli K., "Affordable Care Act Litigation: The Supreme Court and the Future of Health Care Reform" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 742.
+742.